 I’m officially at that age where I think, “if only I was saving like this when I was 20“.
 The truth is, the older we get, the less time we have to build the foundation of our financial freedom.
-I’m looking forward to putting a plan in action.
+I’m looking forward to putting a plan into action.
 Personally, I need to see numbers on paper to help me follow financial goals.

 LOL, not completed.